mjpernot/git-lib/README.md

 # Classification (U)

 # Description:
   This program is used to interact with local and remote Git repositories and have capbility to merge repositories.
+It contains classes and libraries to interact with local and remote Git repositories.

 ###  This README file is broken down into the following sections:
   * Features
   * Prerequisites
   * Installation
-  * Program Description
   * Testing
     - Unit